The site will be down for maintenance on Sunday, September 19th between 11am and 4pm (EST)

 3. |

-Does the Common Standard require that a course include study of the entire age range from birth to five?
+Does the Common Standard require that a course / degree include study of the entire age range from birth to under five years?

-Answer: No. A course that is specifically about infants or solely about 3- and 4-year-old children will be included.
+development of infants or solely about education and / or development of 3- and 4-year-old children will be included.

 |